Post Reply Post Thread

 Put the IP address you assigned to your lx Zone in your router and then forward srcds’ port (27015 by default) to it, not the IP address of the host Solaris box.
 This is a nifty feature because no matter how often you reboot your Solaris host, and no matter how often your router assigns a new IP to it, your Linux zone will always have the same IP address and it’ll match the one in your router.

-If you’re behind a home router, put the address of your router in /etc/sysconfig/network (as a “GATEWAY” entry), and put the IP address of your DNS host in /etc/resolv.conf (as a “nameserver”)
+If you’re behind a home router, put the address of your router in BOTH /etc/sysconfig/network (as a “GATEWAY” entry) and /etc/resolv.conf (as a “nameserver”) files inside the zone, like this:

 $ cat /etc/sysconfig/network